-Looking for the best maple tree tap kit to make maple syrup at home?
+Which is the best maple tree tap kit to make maple syrup at home?
 That’s a question I personally researched when I started in this hobby a few years ago.

 There are three main designs to consider when picking the best maple tree tap to get started with sugaring: